supreethsaik/supreethsaik/README.md

 ## Hi there 👋

-I'm Supreeth, a newbie data scientist/analyst ... well I'm trying and learning everyday 🫣
+I'm Supreeth, a NPD Engineer  ... well I'm trying and learning everyday 🫣

 By profession I am a Biomedical Engineer...Mechanical Engineer...Electronics Engineer?(I mean I took a minor in it)